Menopause and Andropause: The Next Passage

-Steroids.
-What’s the first thing that comes to mind?
-What’s the first image?
+Menopause and Andropause are a result of age related fall-off of sex steroids.
+Now think steroids.
+What's the first thing that comes to mind?
+What's the first image?
 Is it bulked up Olympic Athletes?
 Baseball players testifying before congress?
 Or something else?
-Sex hormones It’s what keeps us youthful, vital and playful.
+Sex hormones -- it's what keeps us youthful, vital and playful.

 It has been said that we should stop worrying so much about Menopausal symptoms.
 Just let it unfold.
 Live with it and it will all pass.
 Surely this is the way of nature.
 Grow old gracefully.

 But the truth is that we are living in exceptional times.

 At the dawn of the 20th century, as consistently difficult as it is to believe, life expectancy was 47 years.
 By 1936 it had increased to 65 years.
 Today life expectancy is about 78 years.
 A dramatic increase, as illustrated by the very fact that for most of human existence, most women never lived long enough to "suffer" the pangs of menopause.

 Menopause begins at about 45-47, reaches a crescendo at about 49-51 and climaxes at an average age of 52-53.
 As many a family can attest, it is not just the women, but the entire family that is carried along for this"memorable" roller coaster ride.